On this page:

 Every deployment is unique.
 Factors such as the nature of the application, workload, and the AppDynamics configuration can all affect the resources required for your specific scenario.
 Be sure to test the performance of your system in a staging environment, so that you can fully understand your requirements before deploying AppDynamics to its live operating environment.

-Before installation, it's usually easiest to estimate your deployment size based on number of nodes.
+Before installation, it's usually easiest to estimate your deployment size based on the number of nodes.
 For Java, for example, a node corresponds to a JVM.
 However, the best indicator of the actual workload on your Controller is provided by the metric ingestion rate.

 After initial installation, you should verify your Controller sizing using the metric upload rate.
 You then need to continue to monitor the Controller for changing workload brought about by changes in the monitored application, its usage patterns, or in the AppDynamics configuration.

 The following general requirements that apply to the machine on which you install the Controller:

 - The Controller should run on a dedicated machine.
 A production Controller must run on a dedicated machine.
 The requirements here assume that no other major processes are running on the machine where the Controller is installed, including no other Controllers.

 - The Controller is not supported on machines that use Power Architecture processors, including PowerPC processors.